tjperry07/personal-site/_posts/2020-05-30-first-post.md

 title:  "My first post...on this site at least"
 permalink: /first-post
 image: "assets/images/first_post_cover.png"
-description: "Welcome to my blog"
+description: Welcome to my blog
 ---

 Hello <i class="fas fa-hand-sparkles"></i>, and welcome to my first official blog.
 I say official because I have written things here and there, but never in one place.
 So, I made a place.
 Here you can find me writing about documentation, overusing emojis <i class="far fa-smile"></i> and tacos.
 Thanks for joining me.